dagraham/etm-dgraham/README.md

   * c: Completed: finished tasks and jobs by completion year-week and week day
   * d: Do Next: undated tasks grouped by location
   * f: Forthcoming: unfinished dated tasks and other dated reminders by next occurrence
-  * h: History: all items by the latter of the modified or created datetimes in descending order
+  * h: History: all items by the latter of the modified or created datetimes in descending order, i.e., most recent first
   * i: Index: events, tasks and inbox items grouped hierarchically by index entry
   * q: Query: items matching a user specified query.
 Enter ? for query usage.
   * r: Records: records grouped hierarchically by index entry